kitnato/neverquest/README.md

 # Neverquest

-_An irreverent UI-based incremental action role-playing game for web browsers._
+_An irreverent UI-based incremental action role-playing game._

 This README serves as a gameplay guide, technical manual and glossary of terms.
 For anything prefaced with a `[TODO]` tag, see the [roadmap](#roadmap).